Chris T-T: 2007–2013

 In 2007, T-T signed to Xtra Mile Recordings and in 2008 his sixth album Capital was released, preceded by the 'This Gun Is Not A Gun' EP.
 With larger-scale production than his previous work, it included appearances from Andy Burrows (ex Razorlight drummer), Phil Sumner (British Sea Power cornettist), Jim Bob (Carter USM), Jon Boden (Bellowhead and Spiers & Boden fiddler) and Emmy The Great.
 Two further singles, 'A-Z' and '(We Are) The King of England' were also released.

 T-T recruited a stable band line-up, Hoodrats, including Ben Murray (ex Le Frange) on drums, Johny Lamb (Thirty Pounds of Bone, Lynched Recordings) on bass and long-term collaborator Jen Macro (Graham Coxon, My Bloody Valentine, Robyn Hitchcock) on lead guitar.
 Through 2008 and 2009 T-T toured Capital in the UK, US and Europe.
-This band lineup is ongoing.

 In May 2008, T-T joined Frank Turner's touring band on keyboards, also accompanying Turner in a duo format.

 In July 2009, T-T performed on the fourth plinth in Trafalgar Square as part of Anthony Gormley's One & Other project.

 In March 2010, Xtra Mile Recordings released T-T's seventh album Love Is Not Rescue, accompanied by the single 'Nintendo'.
 Recorded in Norfolk and Los Angeles, this focused on personal themes.
 The second UK single 'Words Fail Me' was released on 25 April 2011.

 In early 2011 T-T wrote, scripted and composed the score to 'Imagine A Health Worker', a short animated film commissioned by the World Health Organization's Global Health Workforce Alliance.
 The film opened their world conference in Bangkok and was then made available online.

 Through August 2011, T-T performed a one-man show, Disobedience: Chris T-T Sings A.A.
 Milne, at Edinburgh Fringe Festival.
 This comprised A.A.
 Milne's children's poems set to new music composed by T-T on guitar and piano.
 In October 2011 he self-released a download-only studio album of the songs.

 In October 2012, T-T gave a TED talk at TEDxBrighton on the theme 'The Generation Gap'.
 The talk was made available online.

 In January 2013, Chris T-T was the inaugural Artist-In-Residence (Popular Music) at Leeds Metropolitan University.

 From March 2013, for six months he was the inaugural Blogger-In-Residence at Brighton's Royal Pavilion.

 Chris T-T's ninth album, The Bear, recorded with his band Hoodrats, was released in October 2013.
 In 2014 Lindsey Scott (ex Le Reno Amps) replaced Johny Lamb as bassist in Hoodrats.